 Heald Green Friday Hub have a support group via facebook messenger.
 They support each other by chatting, phone calls, sharing information, and quizzes.
 They’ve started video chats where people can see each other, chat and laugh together, particularly invaluable to those living alone and in social isolation.

-If you wish to join them please message us via their facebook page or email email@example.com.
+If you wish to join them please message them via their facebook page or email email@example.com.

 The Open University offers a wide range of free courses that can be studied online, click here for more information